harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/sequential-and-parallel-deployments.md

 The deployment sequence is as follows:

-Here, 1 and 2 will be deployed parallelly and 3 and 4 will be deployed parallelly i.e same services are deployed parallelly in the different infrastructure.
+Here, 1 and 2 will be deployed in parallel and 3 and 4 will be deployed in parallel i.e the same services are deployed in parallel in each infrastructure.
 1 and 3 will deployed sequentially and 2 and 4 will be deployed sequentially i.e different service in same infrastructure will deployed sequentially.

 ![](./static/Parallel_service_seq_infra.png)